zain18/Mario-paint/README.md

 # Mario-paint
-create a program that will allow users to create black and white pixel art, output will be file-based, we can’t easily add color to the drawings.
+created a program that will allow users to create black and white pixel art,The program will read a specific commands from a file and output it's corresponding image implemented in C++, using data structure algorithm